Divide-By-0/gmail-metadata-scraper/README.md

 Get the env file from me and rename it to `.env`.

-Then sign in, and request results.
+Then go to `127.0.0.1` in your browser.
+Click "Authorize" first and sign in.
+Then request results.
 It'll take a minute or two.
-Then the show selectors page will continually collect all your selectors in a local db.
-It has a copy all that doesn't work, just manually copy and paste it to me.
+Then click "Retrieve Domains + Selectors", and the show selectors page will show all of the domains and selectors collected in the local db form all of your past runs of the script.
+The "Copy All" button doesn't work, just manually copy and paste the results to me.

 Thanks to [adriptech](https://replit.com/@AdripTech/gmail-Addon) for the initial repository template.